bojangles58/my-international-travels/README.md

 # my-international-travels
-one of my Udacity Nano-degree projects
+One of my Udacity Nano-degree project submissions.
+Some of the fantastic places that I have visited so far.